About the Mount Laurel Fire Department

 Community and Fire Department Overview

 Mount Laurel is a 22.5 square mile suburban community with an average night time population approaching 50,000 and a day time commercial-business population taking that census to well over 100,000.
 The community is extremely diversified, with the Fire Department having the responsibilities of providing protection for structures that range from high rise to farm properties, along with several miles of some of the busiest highways in the country i.e. New Jersey Turnpike (I-95) and Interstate 295.

-The overall Department consists of three stations housing 3 engines, 2 quints, 1 tower ladder, 1 heavy rescue, 1 brush truck, and various support vehicles.
+The Department operates three stations housing 3 engines, 2 aerial ladders, 1 heavy rescue, 1 brush truck, and various support vehicles.

 The MLFD is an “all hazards” organization, meaning we respond to all types of hazards within the community.
+In addition to serving as fire fighters, most of our personnel are certified Emergency Medical Technicians capable of delivering life saving first aid.
 Therefore, our members train and prepare rigorously daily.
 Some of the incidents to which we respond include:

 - motor vehicle accidents

 - hazardous materials